The Algebra of Infinite Justice

 The Algebra of Infinite Justice (2001) is a collection of essays written by Booker Prize winner Arundhati Roy.
 The book discusses a wide range of issues including political euphoria in India over its successful nuclear bomb tests, the effect of public works projects on the environment, the influence of foreign multinational companies on policy in poorer countries, and the "war on terror".
 Some of the essays in the collection were republished later, along with later writing, in her book My Seditious Heart.

-The official introduction to the book by Penguin India states :

-A few weeks after India detonated a thermonuclear device in 1998, Arundhati Roy wrote ‘The End of Imagination’.
-The essay attracted worldwide attention as the voice of a brilliant Indian writer speaking out with clarity and conscience against nuclear weapons.
-Over the next three and a half years, she wrote a series of political essays on a diverse range of momentous subjects: from the illusory benefits of big dams, to the downside of corporate globalization and the US Government’s war against terror.